STATE COMPLIANCE

 Recordkeeping

 Missouri imposes no state-specific recordkeeping requirements for firearms dealers.
 Federal standards govern your compliance.
-Focus on accurate A&D entries, complete 4473s, and organized, audit-ready records.
+Focus on accurate A&D book entries, complete 4473s, and organized, audit-ready records.

 See How Bravo Handles Compliance